rocket-pool/RPIPs/RPIPs/RPIP-73.md

 The Beacon State gives us access to the timeliness flags for each validator and each epoch, so in theory we could construct a challenge mechanism that perfectly maps to attestation performance.
 Using just one of the timeliness flags instead is simpler to implement and makes exiting validators cheaper.

 After doing some [empirical analysis](https://badperformers.streamlit.app/) it appears that both target timeliness and source timeliness are quite close matches to actual attestation performance.
 Target timeliness gives a little bit more leeway to people being offline.
 The initial threshold of 94% aims to exit people below 90% effectiveness with 95% sensitivity.

+### Implementation of Epoch Call Data

+To challenge a validator, a challenger needs to provide `performance_period * (1-performance_threshold)` epochs.
+For the initial parameters in this proposal, this means 1321 epochs.
+To keep gas cost for call data reasonable, a number of optimizations could be considered:
+- Represent epochs as offsets from `start_epoch`.
+This allows using `uint16[]` for `performance_period` < 292 days, reducing gas cost by a factor of 4.
+For the proposed initial parameters this would translate to (non-zero) 2642 bytes, but size would increase as `performance_threshold` is lowered.
+- Represent all the epochs as a bitset, with 1 representing a not-timely target attestation, resulting in 2752 bytes of call data.
+Since zero bytes are 1/4 of the gas, this may still be preferable to the epoch-offset approach.

+The specifications intends to leave this open as an implementation detail.

 ## Security Considerations